udo-munk/Arduino8080/README.md

 I got a 512 MB FRAM module, just because one cannot have enough memory, right?
 Wrong, because for accessing a byte in this memory we must send it 3 bytes with the address.
 For a 64 KB module 2 byte addresses should improve performance by reducing the overhead.
-If someone is going to try this plese tell us what you get.
+If someone is going to try this please tell us what you get.

 Udo Munk, May 2024